Fiber optics

 The other thing that keeps light in the pipe is the structure of the

-cable—in the middle—is called the core.
-The light travels through the
+cable—in the middle—is called the core and that's the bit

-core of the cable.
+the light travels through.
 Wrapped around the outside of the core is another

 layer of glass called the cladding.
 The cladding’s job is to keep the